marijnh/Eloquent-JavaScript/18_http.md

 {{id filereader}}

 What it does not have is a property that contains the content of the file.
 Getting at that is a little more involved.
-Since reading a file from disk can take time, the interface must be asynchronous to avoid freezing the document.
+Since reading a file from disk can take time, the interface is asynchronous to avoid freezing the window.

 ```{lang: html}
 <input type="file" multiple>